wp-plugins/transizroutes/readme.txt

 == Description ==

-Are you a freight/transport company or a logistic organisation?
+Are you a freight/transport company or a logistics organisation?
 Do you need to provide your online users with the latest offers?
 Transiz Routes is a plugin that will display the routes posted by a company on the freight exchange site http://www.transiz.com.

 To use: